Mihai Gafița: Early life and political engagement

-A native of Baia, in present-day Suceava County, Gafița took pride in connecting with the literary traditions of historical Moldavia and Bukovina.
+A native of Baia, in present-day Suceava County, Gafița was the brother of children's author Viniciu Gafița.
+Mihai himself took pride in connecting with the literary traditions of historical Moldavia and Bukovina.
 He expressed these in a 1946 letter to Tudor Arghezi, where he discussed his affection for Moldavian novelist I. Dragoslav.
 He himself debuted as writer in 1942, with texts published by the children's supplement of Universul daily (Universul Copiilor).
 He preserved a link with that publication into 1943, when, as "one of the strangest coincidences" of his career, he assisted Alexandru George with debuting there—"alas!, not as a writer, but as an illustrator".
 Relations between Gafița and George chilled in later decades, with the latter noting in 1977 that "[Gafița] had no sympathy for the undersigned author, although he sometimes proved a decisive help in helping with him publish his works".

 During his years as a literature student at the University of Bucharest (graduated 1948), Gafița joined the left-wing National Popular group, and became leader of its student branch.
 A 1952 report by the Workers' Party looked into the possibility that Gafița had previously affiliated with the anti-communist National Liberals and had served as chairman of their youth branch.
 In June 1946, he was elected to the presidium of the National Congress of Democratic Students, wherein he represented his alma mater.
 He was subsequently promoted by the nascent communist regime.
 Elected chairman of the National Union of Romanian Students (UNSR) by June 1947, he organized auditions for an Amateur Student Theater—alongside fellow activists Dan Deșliu and Silvian Iosifescu.
 In November, he represented the UNSR at a student conference in Sofia, People's Republic of Bulgaria.